elrf3lipes/Python_Automation_Projects/README.md

 # Python_Automation_Projects
 These are the codes and concepts I've learned from FreeCodeCamp.org - How to use Python automation to perform common tasks - Full Course by @1littlecoder
+Addaptation of the code: How to Create PDF Files with Python from The PyCoach